haskellfoundation/haskellfoundation.github.io/podcast/50/transcript.markdown

 *MPG (0:20:19)*: So, that was just a sydtest finding something or –

-*TSK (0:20:22)*: So actually, no, someone found that in production because it turns out that there was a threat safety issue with the way that if you run the same SQL query at the same time, then you might have segfaults, something like that.
-And there was no way to find that unless you actually tried the exact same query at the same time for various threats.
+*TSK (0:20:22)*: So actually, no, someone found that in production because it turns out that there was a thread safety issue with the way that if you run the same SQL query at the same time, then you might have segfaults, something like that.
+And there was no way to find that unless you actually tried the exact same query at the same time for various threads.
 And so, that’s one thing we found there.
-I built this project called Decking, which is next-generation coverage reports for Haskell, which doesn’t work in some cases for complicated type safety reasons, but it produces some nice reports for me.
+I built this project called Dekking, which is next-generation coverage reports for Haskell, which doesn’t work in some cases for complicated type safety reasons, but it produces some nice reports for me.
 And now I can see that the coverage that I get from my repositories, and I hope you’d be surprised to find out that the coverage is usually around 60%.
 So, it’s not astronomically higher, but I’m starting to measure it, which is already something weird, apparently.

 *NV (0:21:07)*: The coverage of the code that is run, this is not about testing, right?